-Our new strategic objectives underpin this recruitment and influence the range of backgrounds now required on our board.
+Our new strategic priorities, outlined in our Organisational Strategy 2021-2026, underpin this recruitment and influence the range of backgrounds now required on our board.
 Effective prevention of gambling harms requires a coherent and co-ordinated 'whole systems approach' involving partnership with the NHS, public health agencies, local authorities, and voluntary sector organisations.
 This ensures appropriate referral routes and care pathways are in place for individuals in need of support, including treatment, to receive the right intervention at the right time.

-The value of this collaborative approach is acknowledged in the NHS Mental Health Implementation Plan 2019-24, in which we are recognised as an NHS England partner in relation to the NHS commitment to opening 15 specialist problem gambling clinics in the next five years.
+The value of this collaborative approach is acknowledged in the NHS Mental Health Implementation Plan 2019-24, in which we are recognised as an NHS England partner in relation to the NHS commitment to opening 15 specialist Problem Gambling Clinics in the next five years.
 In Scotland and Wales, we are undertaking similar discussions with the NHS.

-In order to meet the challenge and get to where GambleAware would like to be in five years, the charity has established a new vision of a society where everyone is safe from gambling harms.
-All of our work will now be underpinned by the four key commissioning objectives:
+In order to meet the challenge and get to where GambleAware would like to be, the charity has established a new vision of a society where everyone is safe from gambling harms.
+All of our work will now be underpinned by four key commissioning objectives:

-- Increase awareness and understanding of gambling harms. - · Increase access to services and reduce gambling harm inequalities. - Build capacity amongst healthcare professionals, social prescribers, debt advisers, faith leaders, community services and others so they are better equipped to respond to gambling harms. - Deliver effective leadership of the commissioning landscape to improve the coherence, accessibility, diversity and effectiveness of the National Gambling Treatment Service.
+- Increase awareness and understanding of gambling harms. - Increase access to services and reduce gambling harm inequalities. - Build capacity amongst healthcare professionals, social prescribers, debt advisers, faith leaders, community services and others so they are better equipped to respond to gambling harms. - Deliver effective leadership of the commissioning landscape to improve the coherence, accessibility, diversity, and effectiveness of the National Gambling Support Network.